Synthetic fuel: Hydrogenation processes

 The SRC-I and SRC-II (Solvent Refined Coal) processes were developed by Gulf Oil and implemented as pilot plants in the United States in the 1960s and 1970s.
-The Nuclear Utility Services Corporation developed hydrogenation process which was patented by Wilburn C. Schroeder in 1976.
+The Nuclear Utility Services Corporation developed the hydrogenation process which was patented by Wilburn C. Schroeder in 1976.
 The process involved dried, pulverized coal mixed with roughly 1wt% molybdenum catalysts.
-Hydrogenation occurred by use of high temperature and pressure syngas produced in a separate gasifier.
+Hydrogenation occurred at a high temperature and pressure, with syngas produced in a separate gasifier.
 The process ultimately yielded a synthetic crude product, Naphtha, a limited amount of C3/C4 gas, light-medium weight liquids (C5-C10) suitable for use as fuels, small amounts of NH3 and significant amounts of CO2.
 Other single-stage hydrogenation processes are the Exxon donor solvent process, the Imhausen High-pressure Process, and the Conoco Zinc Chloride Process.

 A number of two-stage direct liquefaction processes have been developed.
 After the 1980s only the Catalytic Two-stage Liquefaction Process, modified from the H-Coal Process; the Liquid Solvent Extraction Process by British Coal; and the Brown Coal Liquefaction Process of Japan have been developed.

 Chevron Corporation developed a process invented by Joel W. Rosenthal called the Chevron Coal Liquefaction Process (CCLP).
 It is unique due to the close-coupling of the non-catalytic dissolver and the catalytic hydroprocessing unit.
 The oil produced had properties that were unique when compared to other coal oils; it was lighter and had far fewer heteroatom impurities.
-The process was scaled-up to the 6 ton per day level, but not proven commercially.
+The process was scaled-up to a 6 ton per day level, but not proven commercially.